prestodb/presto-yarn/README.md

 # Create Presto App Package

-First step is to build the ``presto-yarn-package-<version>.zip`` package to deploy Presto on YARN.
+First step is to build the ``presto-yarn-package-<version>-<presto-version>.zip`` package to deploy Presto on YARN.

 ## Building the project

-Run ```mvn clean package``` and the presto app package will be packaged at ``presto-yarn-package/target/presto-yarn-package-<version>.zip``.
+Run ```mvn clean package``` and the presto app package will be packaged at ``presto-yarn-package/target/presto-yarn-package-<version>-<presto-version>.zip``.

 This .zip will have ``presto-server-<version>.tar.gz`` from Presto under ``package/files/``.
 The Presto installed will use the configuration templates under ``package/templates``.

 The app package built should look something like:

 ```
- unzip -l "$@" ../presto-yarn-package-1.0.0-SNAPSHOT.zip
+ unzip -l "$@" ../presto-yarn-package-1.0.0-SNAPSHOT-0.130.zip
-Archive:  ../presto-yarn-package-1.0.0-SNAPSHOT.zip
+Archive:  ../presto-yarn-package-1.0.0-SNAPSHOT-0.130.zip
   Length      Date    Time    Name
 ---------  ---------- -----   ----
         0  2015-11-30 22:57   package/
         0  2015-11-30 22:57   package/files/
-411459833  2015-11-30 20:26   package/files/presto-server-0.123.tar.gz
+411459833  2015-11-30 20:26   package/files/presto-server-0.130.tar.gz
      1210  2015-11-30 22:57   appConfig-default.json
       606  2015-11-30 22:57   resources-default.json
         0  2015-11-30 20:26   package/scripts/